-This year, the event takes place around energy efficiency, so that more than 1,000 young people from more than 180 countries meet between August 16 and 18 at the Mexico City Arena, at the FIRST Global Robotics World Challenge 2018 Mexico City, in order to create robots that allow them to win the competition of the “Energy Impact”.
+This year, the event takes place around energy efficiency, so that more than 1,000 young people from more than 180 countries meet between August 16 and 18 at the Mexico City Arena, at the 2018 FIRST Global Challenge Mexico City, in order to create robots that allow them to win the competition of the “Energy Impact”.

-FIRST Global believes that the World Robotics involves much more than building robots.
+FIRST Global believes that the FIRST Global Challenge involves much more than building robots.

 While young people learn to find solutions for big global problems, they work as a team, exchange ideas, divide work according to the advantages of each participant, trust in the performance of others and complement their knowledge, attributes that are increasingly necessary in the current world.

-The World of Robotics teaches young people to work in an environment of healthy competition, as well as to cooperate with other teams to learn to add the knowledge and skills of all involved to obtain superior results.
+The FIRST Global Challenge teaches young people to work in an environment of healthy competition, as well as to cooperate with other teams to learn to add the knowledge and skills of all involved to obtain superior results.

-FIRST Global seeks to awaken the passion for science and technology not only in the participants in the World Robotics, but, through the dissemination of the activities of the event, spread this passion to more than two billion young people to global level.
+FIRST Global seeks to awaken the passion for science and technology not only in the participants in the FIRST Global Challenge, but, through the dissemination of the activities of the event, spread this passion to more than two billion young people to global level.

 Mr. Salinas believes that the promotion of scientific knowledge will result in the generation of greater shared prosperity in Mexico and the rest of the world.